My Quiet Kitchen

 • olives - choose different types of jarred olives or a selection from the olive bar at your local gourmet market.
 Garlic-stuffed olives are always fun.

-• crackers or pita - a bit of crunch from a cracker or a soft bite of pita bread is a nice way to balance all the raw foods.
+• crackers or pita - a bit of crunch from a cracker or a soft bite of pita bread is a nice way to bring balance.

 • cheeses - in the interest of keeping the veggie tray dairy-free and suitable for all guests, why not incorporate a vegan cheese?
-Try this easy almond-based feta or our super popular vegan pimento cheese dip (fantastic with celery)!
+Try my almond-based feta, vegan boursin cheese, or this reader favorite vegan pimento cheese dip (it's fantastic with celery)!
+Or go with a store-bought option like Treeline French-style spreads.

 Pictured are nut-free vegan ranch dip (seriously the best dairy-free ranch ever; I make a batch every week!) and avocado green goddess dressing.